 • Standard Toolbar: It consists of some standard operations which are common across all the applications of LibreOffice software.
-Some of these are New, Open, Cut, Copy, Paste Save, etc.
+Some of these are New, Open, Cut, Copy, Paste, Save, etc.

 • Formatting Toolbar: It consists of the tools used to format the spreadsheet.
-Formatting the spreadsheet includes options like change of text colour, size, style, alignment, number formatting, etc.
+Formatting the spreadsheet includes options like change of Font Name, Font Size, Font Color, Alignment, Number Formatting, etc.